nfs0621/SnipPath/README.md

 # SnipPath

-Snip-style capture tool that saves the image to Pictures\Screenshots and copies the file path to the clipboard.
+Windows Snip-style capture tool that saves the image to Pictures\Screenshots and copies the file path to the clipboard.

 Default hotkeys:
 - Snip: Ctrl+Shift+S